GekiNawaii/GekiNawaii/README.md

 ## Hi there 👋
 Name?
 Nguyễn Đức Anh.
-Geki Nawaii is my alias, but i prever being called Geki or "Nam"
+Geki Nawaii is my alias, but I prefer being called as Geki or "Nam"

-Currently a Software Engineering student at Hanoi University Not good at anything, but know some Java, a bit C++ and a bit Python Having curious on any kind of tech, but knowledge just on the foundation level
+Currently a Software Engineering student at Hanoi University. /n Not good at anything, but know some Java, a bit C++ and a bit Python.
+Having curious on any kind of tech, but knowledge just on the foundation level

 ...maybe I'm not suit to be your co-worker, can we be friend?